Revilo0509/ractor/README.md

 ## Usage

 Link or include this package to your project somehow.

 This is usally done with _npm link_.
+I found that the easiest way was to pack this project with _npm pack_ then use _npm install ./<package_name>_ to install it in the desired project.

 Then configure vite to use the ractor plugin.

-Example config:

 ```ts
 import { defineConfig } from "vite";